-Voting is a responsibility of any citizen, and it is their right to choose whoever candidate they want for public office.
-It is stated in the human rights that any human being, regardless of nationality, sex, race, religion, and another status, can vote for the elections at a certain age.
-Of course, everyone is entitled to human rights without any discrimination or bias.
-There are some exceptions to that rule that applies to some specific situations.
-Things like disenfranchisement are imposed on some people, especially to convicts.
+Voting is the responsibility of every citizen, and it is their right to choose whichever candidate they want for the public office.
+It is stated in the human rights that any human being, regardless of their nationality, sex, race, religion, and any other status, can vote for the elections when they reach a certain age.
+Everyone is entitled to human rights without any discrimination or bias.
+However, there are some exceptions to this rule that apply to some specific situations.
+Things like disenfranchisement are imposed on some people, especially convicts.

 Anyways, does a felon have the right to vote?
 Can they do it while serving their time incarcerated?
 Can they once again attain their right for it after serving prison time?